Silang, Cavite: Economy

-Silang, like most of the towns in the province of Cavite, depends on a mainly agricultural economy.
-The primary crops grown in the area are coconut, coffee, corn, banana, pineapple, and tree crops like mango, lanzones, caimito, santol, jackfruit, guava, and avocado.
-Fertile soils and abundant water sources make Silang suitable not only for common commercial crops but also for high value and exotic crops production.
-Most of the local farmers practice intercropping to increase land productivity and lessen soil erosion.
-Fruit production exceeds the demand of the municipality's population, thus, supply excesses are marketed to Metro Manila and neighboring urban centers.
-A number of poultry and swine farms are also located in some rural barangays.
+Silang’s economy is predominantly agricultural, reflecting the pattern of many Cavite towns.
+Key crops include coconut, coffee, corn, banana, pineapple, and various tree crops such as mango, lanzones, caimito, santol, jackfruit, guava, and avocado.
+The town’s fertile soil and abundant water resources support both common commercial crops and high-value or exotic crop production.
+Many local farmers practice intercropping to boost land productivity and reduce soil erosion.
+Fruit production often exceeds local demand, with surplus marketed to Metro Manila and nearby urban centers.
+Additionally, several poultry and swine farms operate in rural barangays, supplementing the town’s agricultural economy.

 Manufacturing and trade are Silang's other major sources of income.
 Trade and investments grew tremendously with the influx of both Manila-based and foreign investors.
 Total investments were estimated at between 1996 and 2004, which helped bring about the employment of 3,000 people.
 Despite the slowdown of progress in 2004, Land Value still soared, allowing investors to infiltrate and start business.
 The investment trend resulted in the increase in the price of prime realty from to per square meter and from to per square meter for raw lots in interior barangays.
 Trade establishments in Silang include gasoline stations, convenience stores, restaurants, lumber/hardware traders, shopping malls, groceries, resorts, and hotels.

 The dry goods section of the Silang Public Market can now accommodate 228 stalls.

 Silang houses the Maguyam Industrial Complex and the Daichi Industrial Complex, in addition to a total of ten factories operating outside the export processing zone.